PSJorgensen/real-world-economics/real-world-economics-outline.md

         -   Greener economic accounting for natural capital
         -   Global trade and the telecoupling of socio-environmental dynamics
+-   RECENT AND FURTHER NEEDS RELATING TO INEQUALITY
     -   Implications of economic inequality globally, nationally and locally
         -   Consequences of global inequality dynamics
         -   National dynamics and impacts of inequality
         -   Health impacts of inequality from national to local level
--   AREAS THAT NEED ATTENTION
+-   AREAS IN NEED OF ATTENTION
     -   A framework for structuring research questions on the global dynamics of the formal and informal economy
     -   Finance in politics and key financial players
     -   The global impact of investments and market dynamics
     -   International financial transactions and flows
-    -   Financial innovation for sustainabiltiy
+    -   Financial innovation and sustainabiltiy
 -   FUTURE PERSPECTIVES AND CONCLUSION
 -   Supporting notes
     -   Notes on integration